openmc-dev/openmc/docs/source/methods/introduction.rst

   - Initialize the pseudorandom number generator.

-  - Read ACE format cross sections specified in the problem.
+  - Read the contiuous-energy or multi-group cross section data specified in the problem.

-  - If using a special energy grid treatment such as a union energy grid or lethargy bins, that must be initialized as well.
+  - If using a special energy grid treatment such as a union energy grid or lethargy bins, that must be initialized as well in a continuous-energy problem.

+  - In a multi-group problem, individual nuclide cross section information is combined to produce material-specific cross section data.

   - In a fixed source problem, source sites are sampled from the specified source.
 In an eigenvalue problem, source sites are sampled from some initial